 In addition, the Company shall maintain a ratio of consolidated current assets to consolidated current liabilities of not less than 1.25:1, a Consolidated Fixed Coverage Ratio of not less than 1.20 to 1.00, a minimum Equity to Capitalization Ratio of not less than 20% and a Consolidated Total Funded Debt to Consolidated EBITDA ratio equal to or less than 3.00:1.
-During the 9 months ended September 30, 2022 and 2021, the Corporation was in compliance with these covenants.
+During Fiscal 2022 and Fiscal 2021, the Corporation was in compliance with these covenants.

-As at September 30, 2022 there is \$2.0 million available to draw on the demand revolving line of credit and \$4.0 million available on the revolving term facility to help fund future acquisitions.
+As at December 31, 2022 there is \$2.2 million available to draw on the demand revolving line of credit and \$4.3 million available on the revolving term facility.